cmsc22000-project-2018/api/README.md

 $ sudo ldconfig
 ```

-# Testing out the API
+## Testing out the API

+In another window, enter the redis-4.0.9 directory and establish a connection to Redis with the following command:
+` $ src/redis-server `

 Run the following commands:
 ```